heyjianjing/linear_algebra/README.md

 `nla_12`
 * Two properties of determinant
-* Compute determinant based on triangular factorization (Cholesky and LU with partial pivoting)
+* Compute determinant based on factorization (Cholesky and LU with partial pivoting)